-Event-driven microservices leverage event streaming engines like MapR Streams as the communications vehicles between them.
+Event-driven microservices leverage event streaming engines like MapR Event Store for Apache Kafka as the communications vehicles between them.
 And by converging file, database, and streaming services using our publish-and-subscribe framework, we can enable you to run analytical workloads using a combination of recent and historical data.

 The logical and functional isolation of services provided by our microservices support is ideal for all complex workflows, but for machine learning training in particular.
 This is because it’s a natural infrastructure for tracking the different outputs of evolving application versions.

 To illustrate this, let’s take a look at an example using data versioning and snapshots: